iceblow/iceblow.github.io/_posts/多线程/2022-05-16-ThreadLocal.md

 我们来看下JDK对ThreadLocalMap的描述。

-> ```
-> * ThreadLocalMap is a customized hash map suitable only for
-> * maintaining thread local values.
-No operations are exported
-> * outside of the ThreadLocal class.
-The class is package private to
-> * allow declaration of fields in class Thread.
-To help deal with
-> * very large and long-lived usages, the hash table entries use
-> * WeakReferences for keys.
-However, since reference queues are not
-> * used, stale entries are guaranteed to be removed only when
-> * the table starts running out of space.
-> ```
+> ThreadLocalMap is a customized hash map suitable only for maintaining thread local values.
+No operations are exportedoutside of the ThreadLocal class.
+The class is package private to allow declaration of fields in class Thread.
+To help deal with very large and long-lived usages, the hash table entries use WeakReferences for keys.
+However, since reference queues are not used, stale entries are guaranteed to be removed only when the table starts running out of space.

 翻译过来如下：